tonethar/24-procedural-flowers/README.md

 - `FlowerPetal` interface

 ### v5
+- Multiple flowers
-- Periodically spawned flowers with random starting values
+  - option for periodically spawned flowers with random starting values
 - Click on canvas to create a new flower